CS351-Group-Project/Full-Stack-Project/README.md

 # Norms

 **Q4a:** How will your group handle situations when there is conflict in your group?
+**Ans** When conflict arises, our group will first openly communicate where all members can express their perspective.
+We will create a pros and cons list for different approaches and find the best solution.

 **Q4b:** How will your group handle situations when a member is not contributing enough?

-**Example:**
-*If there is a disagreement on direction, we will resolve it with a unanimous vote.*
-*If team members do not pull their weight, the team will politely remind them of their duties.*
-*If they continue to not pull their weight, then they will get another warning and a chance to start being more productive.*
+**Ans** Have Group discussions to identify issues and provide support, followed by formal warnings if problem still persist.

 ---

 # Roles